How can I verify that my Exodus download is authentic?

-Security and trust is one of Exodus' top concerns, and perhaps the most key issue in the world of crypto-currencies.
+Security and trust are some of Exodus' top concerns and key issues in the world of crypto-currencies.

 We also publish PGP signed hashes of each installer for every new version of Exodus that is released, so our advanced users can verify that the hashes we publish came from us.

 A hash is a unique signature of a file's contents - Checking that the hash of the installer you downloaded matches the hash we publish, ensures that the file was not tampered with between our server and your computer.

 You can find our release hashes on our download page.